 If you are a supervisor and you receive a report of workplace or sexual harassment, or retaliation, or if you have witnessed such harassment of an employee, you must immediately take any action necessary to remove the risk of physical harm to any person.
 You must then relay the report to the Associate Vice President for Human Resources and Risk Management.
-If the Associate Vice President for Human Resources and Risk Management is not available, you must relay the report to the Associate Director of Human Resources or the Vice President for Business and Finance & CFO.
+If the Associate Vice President for Human Resources and Risk Management to the Associate Director of Human Resources or the Vice President for Business and Finance & CFO.
 Failure to report within 48 hours is grounds for discipline.